-Founded in 2010, one of SimScale’s customers, the British manufacturer Lazer Lamps Ltd is at the forefront of LED technology, bringing world-class technology to its clients, and in the process of setting the standard in automotive auxiliary lighting solutions.
-Strict quality standards and splendid product performances have assisted Lazer Lamps Ltd in being recognized as top leader in their field.
+Founded in 2010, one of SimScale’s customers, the British manufacturer Lazer Lamps Ltd, is at the forefront of LED technology, bringing world-class technology to its clients.
+Lazer Lamps is in the process of setting the standard in automotive auxiliary lighting solutions.
+Strict quality standards and splendid product performances have assisted Lazer Lamps in being recognized as top leader in their field.

-To reduce both weight and complexity of the final product assembly, the design idea was to hold the reflector in place with the help of a plastic spring.
-In order to validate the idea, a simulation project was built up, with the following objectives:
+To reduce both the weight and complexity of the final product assembly, the design idea was to hold the reflector in place with the help of a plastic spring.
+In order to validate the idea, a simulation project was created with the following objectives:

-- To confirm if the nominal stress in the component is sufficient to prevent it from becoming loose during normal operations;
+To confirm whether the nominal stress in the component is sufficient to prevent it from becoming loose during normal operations;

-- To confirm whether the initial stress is high enough, so that after 10 years in service, it is still sufficient to function well, under the consideration of material creep.
+To confirm whether the initial stress is high enough so that after ten years in service, it is still sufficient to function well, taking material creep into consideration.

-One great advantage that customers can benefit from SimScale is a boost of their own simulation project, with the help of SimScale free project library.
+One great advantage that customers get when using SimScale is the ability to boost their own simulation project with the help of the free SimScale Project Library.
 This resource contains numerous successful simulations, which are available to be imported into the customer’s own workspace.
-For the engineers from Lazer Lamps Ltd, all they needed to take care of was to adapt material properties and the center of displacement, based on one existing project.
+For the engineers from Lazer Lamps, all they needed to think about was adapting the material properties and center of displacement of one existing project.

 The post-processing capability of the SimScale platform was leveraged to analyze the simulation results.

-The resources needed for Lazer Lamps Ltd.’s headlamps simulation project:
+The resources needed for Lazer Lamps’ headlamp simulation project:

-Considering the investment in terms of both money and time, SimScale can substantially reduce it by taking the burden of both hardware and software infrastructure for the customers.
+Considering the investment in terms of both money and time, SimScale can substantially benefit the customer by taking on the burden of the hardware and software infrastructure needed.

 Should you have any questions about the SimScale platform, please contact firstname.lastname@example.org.
 Our simulation support team is always glad to help you!